lauraschornack/katacoda1/set-up/intro.md

 If you choose to do containers, go with Option 1.
 If you chose to do a setup without containers, skip to Option 2.
 You do not need both options.

+The container approach is recommended for this tutorial.